rurangiza/get_next_line/README.md

 I like programming
 And make music
 ```
-> **How to remember my position**
+> **How to remember my position in a file**

 Static variables!

-Static variables are special kind of variables that preserve their value even after they are out of their scope (outside of the function they were declared in).
+Static variables are special kind of variables that preserve their value even after they are out of their scope (ex: outside of the function they were declared in).

 Exemple:
 ```C